aungkoman/aungkoman.github.io/_posts/2023-03-23-how-to-add-path-in-mac.md

 ---
 layout: post
-title: How to be better at Laravel
+title: How to add path in Mac
 ---

 If you need to have php@8.1 first in your PATH, run: